Implement Edge Snapping in Lumina-DE

 Due to different workflows, this would probably be best if it was an opt-in or opt-out feature, so that individual users could decide.

-#3 Updated by Graham Perrin about 4 years ago
+#3 Updated by Graham Perrin over 4 years ago

 For what it's worth: https://twitter.com/grahamperrin/status/641494791172263936